How to get around Koh Samui, Thailand

 There aren’t as many bike taxis around, but they are identified by their blue waistcoats, which will also have their taxi number printed on the front.
 You can find them at the entrance to Fisherman’s Village, they will also drive past and give you a little beep, just like the taxis and buses here, and you can also find them on the inDrive app.

-What do I need to know before hiring a car or scooter?
+What you should know before hiring a car or scooter?

 Scooters for rent, Chaweng Beach, Ko Samui, Thailand, Asia